Famous Music Locations In London, England

 www.abbeyroad.com/studio-one

 For visitors and residents alike, the most famous music location in London is Abbey Road.
-In fact, as far as tourist attractions go, it’s among the most visited in the capital city.
-The location of, course was made internationally famous upon the release of the Beatles 1970 album “Abbey Road”.
-On the cover of this album, it shows the four Beatles walk behind one another along the iconic zebra crossing.
-Of course, on the far right of the crossing is Abbey Road Studios where several landmark records were made.
+Regarding tourist attractions, it’s among the most visited in the capital city.
+The location, of course, was made internationally famous upon the release of the Beatle’s 1970 album “Abbey Road.”
+This album’s cover shows the four Beatles walking behind one another along the iconic zebra crossing.
+Of course, on the far right of the crossing is Abbey Road Studios, where several landmark records were made.
 For example, “Sgt.
 Pepper’s Lonely Hearts Club Band”, “Dark Side of the Moon” and John Lennon’s “Imagine” were recorded here.
 In more recent years, Adele recorded her song “Skyfall” for the namesake 2012 James Bond film.

 More Beatles Attractions